 Are they heading to the church?
 Or maybe leaving after the wedding?
 Or perhaps simply strolling the streets of Meryton in the week or so before the ceremony?
 Could be any of those options!

-To make clear the theme of “wedding” I found the lovely painting of Saint Giles Church in Stoke Poges, Buckinghamshire.
+To make clear the theme of “wedding” I found the lovely painting of Saint Giles Church in Stoke Poges, Buckinghamshire for the bottom half.
 No particular reason other than I really loved the old look to this church.

 For the title background I used a blank frame graphic, recolored it green to match Darcy’s jacket, and chose a marbled background.
 Again I went to Cool Text for the title, using “brock” script for a change, and the same green color as the accent.